 So, you’re ready to start eating clean.
 Now what?

 First, let’s see what a typical plate looks like.
 For this, we’ll check in with the experts.
 The USDA is moving away from the food pyramid, and is now recommending individuals strive to eat a balanced diet of fruits, vegetables, grains, protein and dairy.
 Of course, this may not be the perfect fit for everyone, especially with food allergies or intolerance, but it is recommended for the general public.
 According to the USDA, a typical adult’s plate should look like this:

 Here are some ideas on what to put in each section of your plate

-- Apples, pears, apricots, peaches, pineapples, tomatoes, plums, bananas, kiwis, grapes, lemons, limes, blueberries, mangos, grapefruit, pomegranate, rapsberries, strawberries, cherries, avocados, watermelon, cantelope
+- Apples, pears, apricots, peaches, pineapples, tomatoes, plums, bananas, kiwis, grapes, lemons, limes, blueberries, mango, grapefruit, pomegranate, raspberries, strawberries, cherries, avocados, watermelon, cantaloupe

 - Spinach, lettuce, broccoli, beets, carrots, cucumbers, butternut squash, celery, avocados, sweet potatoes, pumpkin, cabbage, brussels sprouts, bok choy, peas, green beans, kale, zucchini, spaghetti squash, swiss chard, and peppers

 - Whole wheat pasta, wild rice, oatmeal, whole grain bread, barley, quinoa,